-5(a)(i) State Environmental Planning Policy No 55-Remediation of Land
+5(a)(i) State Environmental Planning Policy No 55-Remediation of Land-

 State Environmental Planning Policy No. 55 - Remediation of Land (SEPP 55) provides planning guidelines for remediation of contaminated land.
 LDCP 2013 provides controls and guidelines for remediation works.
-SEPP 55 requires that remediation works must be carried out in accordance with a Remediation Action Plan (RAP) as approved by the consent authority and any guidelines enforced under the Contaminated Land Management Act 1997.
+SEPP 55 requires the consent authority to be satisfied that the site is, or can be made, suitable for the proposed land use, prior to the granting of consent.